NEW BUILDINGS AND ADDITIONS (PART 9)

 - Detailed site plan (Click Here for PDF) (not required for interior renovations);

-- Detailed letter of intent (Click Here for PDF) (not required for interior renovations unless there is a change of use);
+- Detailed letter of intent (Click Here for PDF) (not required for interior renovations unless there is a change of use) Please be sure to include the tenant's legal name and trade name, as applicable;

 - Detailed Scope of Work (for renovations/repairs);

-- Two (2) paper copies or one (1) paper copy and one (1) legible PDF that is signed and sealed by a Manitoba Licensed Professional Engineer (dated within one year of the complete application date) are required.
+- One (1) paper copy and one (1) legible PDF that is signed and sealed by a Manitoba Licensed Professional Engineer (dated within one year of the complete application date) are required.
+If no PDF is available then two (2) paper copies are required.
 Minimum paper size of 36" x 24".
 All plans are to be drawn to a minimum scale of 1:500 or 1”= 40’;

-- Letters of Assurance from all design professionals involved including responsibility for the Manitoba Energy Code for Buildings (MECB) may be required;
+- Letters of Assurance (if applicable) from all design professionals involved, including responsibility for Manitoba Energy Code for Buildings (MECB) (Click Here for PDF);

 - Total construction value (i.e., final project costs including all material and labour);